Kneaded That

 Sourdough Pumpkin Bread

-Published: Aug 8, 2025 by Audrey · This post may contain affiliate links · 2 Comments
+Updated: Jul 7, 2026 · by Audrey Grubb · This post may contain affiliate links · 2 Comments

 Jump to Recipe Print Recipe

 My Sourdough Pumpkin Bread is cozy, flavorful, and the perfect way to use up a bit of discard during the fall baking season.
-It’s warmly spiced, incredibly soft, and comes together with simple ingredients you probably already have in your pantry.
+It's warmly spiced, incredibly soft, and comes together with simple pantry ingredients you probably already have on hand.

 Overhead picture of sourdough pumpkin bread with a hand reaching for a slice.